hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf.md

 ## Modifications overview

 * Prevent EDAM filetype checking in Cwltool
-* Add 'Directory' type support in Galaxy (using binding between tar-file and directory-type)
+* Add *Directory* type support in Galaxy (using binding between tar-file and cwl-directory-type)
-* Add 'gx:interface' hints in CWL tools files
+* Add *gx:interface* hints in CWL tools files
 * Replace relative-path with absolute-path in 'run' attributes of CWL workflow files (tools links).
 * Call '_init_dynamic_tools' method at Galaxy startup to populate '_tools_by_hash' variable.
 * Assume yaml CWL workflow if exception occurs during json deserialization (when user click on 'import')